cannatag/ldap3/docs/manual/source/tutorial.rst

                                             but not requested by the LDAP standard
 =========================================================================================

-Now we know that this server is a stand-alone LDAP service that holds objects in the dc=example,dc=com context, that doesn't support any SASL access mechanisms and that is based on OpenLDAP.
+Now we know that this server is a stand-alone LDAP server that holds objects in the dc=example,dc=com context, that doesn't support any SASL access mechanisms and that is based on OpenLDAP.
 Furthermore in the Supported Controls we can see it supports "paged searches", and the "who am i" extended operation in Supported Extensions.